 - Boric oxide (Potential use in paper boxes)

->

-> If the packaging material contains excessive amounts of SVHCs, it’s not legal to be imported or sold in the EU common market.
-Doing so may result in a heavy fine or a force-recall.
-Also note that REACH applies in addition to the packaging regulations, therefore, Lab testing is the only way to verify and ensure your product’s compliance.
+If the packaging material contains excessive amounts of substances restricted by Annex XVII, it’s not legal to be imported or sold in the EU common market.
+Doing so may result in a heavy fine and a product recall.

->

-> Food Packaging Regulations
+Food Packaging Regulations

 Regulation 1935/2004 applies to articles and materials that have direct or indirect contact with foods.
 Typically, the term “indirect contact” refers to food packaging that includes both inner and outside packing.
 Examples include dry food that is packed in a paper bag that has been packed in a cardboard box or a tea bag in cardboard packaging.